Nancyl789/gh-phages/PredManners.md

 The error rate of testing data prediction calculated as:
 (20+42+62+10+5)/(3356+2278+1907+2156)=0.014
 based on the data in the table.
+The accurarcy rate is: 98.6%

 I got 100% prediction right on the 20 sample test set.